Maguethh/React-Native-Gradient-Text/README.md

 ## Dependencies

-This component relies on the following peer dependencies:
+This component relies on the following peer dependencies :

 - `react`
 - `react-native`